 The CARES Act was signed into law on March 27, 2020, to address the impact of COVID-19.
 As part of the CARES Act, the U.S. Department of Health and Human Services ("HHS") Provider Relief Fund distributed funds to health care providers to help cover costs and other financial impacts related to COVID-19.
-Through the date of this report the District and NBMS received approximately \$11,444,000 through the Provider Relief Fund.
-The funds received were initially recorded as unearned grant proceeds in the statement of net position.
+Through the date of this report the District and NBMS received and recognized revenue of approximately \$11,444,000 through the Provider Relief Fund.
 Based on current HHS guidance, recipients may use Provider Relief Funds for health care related expenses attributable to COVID-19 that another source has not reimbursed and is not obligated to reimburse, and then for lost revenues related to health care services.
-Based on measurements of eligible uses of Provider Relief Funds, the District recognized approximately \$1,085,000 as grant revenues in the statement of revenues, expenses and changes in net position for the year ended September 30, 2022.
 The Provider Relief Funds received are subject to audit and recoupment.
-However, based on the estimated financial impact of COVID-19 through September 30, 2022, management does not believe such amounts, if any, would be material.
+However, based on the estimated financial impact of COVID-19 through September 30, 2023, management does not believe such amounts, if any, would be material.